Esri/arcgis-maps-sdk-unity-samples/samples_project/Assets/SampleViewer/Samples/Measure/readme.md

 ## How it works

 1. This sample uses [`ArcGISGeometryEngine`](https://developers.arcgis.com/unity/api-reference/gameengine/geometry/arcgisgeometryengine#distancegeodetic) to calculate distance.
-2. The measured distance is [geodetic/geodesic distance](https://pro.arcgis.com/en/pro-app/2.8/tool-reference/spatial-analyst/geodesic-versus-planar-distance.htm).
-Geodetic distance is calculated in a 3D spherical space as the distance across the curved surface of the world.
+2. The measured distance is [geodetic/geodesic distance](https://developers.arcgis.com/documentation/glossary/geodetic-measurement/).
+Geodetic distance is calculated in a 3D spherical space as the distance across the curved surface of the world. you can find more information about the differences between geodesic and planar distance in [ArcGIS Pro documentation](https://pro.arcgis.com/en/pro-app/2.8/tool-reference/spatial-analyst/geodesic-versus-planar-distance.htm).
 3. Interpolation points are optional and are used to align line segments to terrain.

 ## Tags